G4l43r/lpthw-cn/ex4.rst

-Exercise 4: Variables And Names
+习题 4: Variables And Names
 *******************************

 Now you can print things with ``print`` and you can do math.
 The next step is